bitfocus/companion-module-modelighting-edin/HELP.md

 This module allows scenes on MODE Lighting NPU running firmware up to v

-Note: This has been tested with NPU running Firmware v1.3.x.x
+Note: This has been tested with NPU running Firmware v1.3.x.x and not newer eDin+ modules.
 ## Configuration

 Make sure remote control is enabled on the eDin web GUI.

-Settings -> Network Services -> Enable remote control Default port is 22
+Settings -> Network Services -> Enable remote control

+Default port is 22

 ## Actions